Hernanzueloo/Repositories-Explanation/README.md

 # Repositories Explanation

-My public repositories are categorized as follows, they are arranged chronologically (the higher the number the newer the project):
+My public repositories are categorized as follows, arranged chronologically (higher number = newer project):

+1 — AAlg (Algorithm Analysis)
-1-AAlg (Algorithm Analysis): This repository focuses on various sorting and searching algorithms.
-It includes calculations of the average operation and time cost for each method, ranging from linear and binary search algorithms to sorting algorithms such as Insert Sort, Quick Sort, or Heap Sort.
-The main objective of this project is to conduct various experiments and prepare reports analyzing different algorithms.
+Focuses on sorting and searching algorithms, including calculations of average operation count and execution time for each method.
+Covers linear and binary search, as well as sorting algorithms such as Insertion Sort, Quick Sort, and Heap Sort.
+The main objective is to run experiments and produce analytical reports comparing algorithmic performance.
 Developed in pairs.

-2-FFBB (Miniature Database): This repository contains different projects regarding the management, indexation and storage of data.
-Each of them explores a differente aspect of database creation.
+2 — FFBB (Miniature Database)
+Contains a series of projects exploring different aspects of database design: data management, indexation, and storage strategies.
+Each sub-project addresses a distinct challenge in building a database from scratch.
 Developed in pairs.

-3-ANTHILL (Game): This project, developed by a team of four, aims to enhance cooperation and coordination among programmers.
-It focuses on organizing and thoroughly testing each module within the project while promoting proper documentation practices.
+3 — ANTHILL (Game)
+A team project (four people) centered on programmer coordination and cooperation.
+Emphasizes modular design, thorough testing of each component, and proper documentation practices throughout the development cycle.
+4 — SOPER (Blockchain Simulation)

-4-SOPER (Block-Chain Simulation): In this project, we simulated a Block-Chain network using Linux semaphores, signals, queues, and threads to synchronize all the miners and optimize them.
-It is divided in 4 different stages: 3 independent projects and a fourth one that combines all of them.
+Simulates a blockchain network using Linux semaphores, signals, message queues, and threads to synchronize miners and optimize their performance.
+Structured in four stages: three independent projects and a final one integrating all of them.
+Developed in pairs.
+5 — Computaciones-de-Altas-Prestaciones (High-Performance Computing)
+Explores performance optimization through two components.
+The GPU Measurements folder benchmarks key algorithms by comparing their CPU performance against several GPU-accelerated implementations, measuring the impact of parallelization.
+The second component is a deep neural network trained on the MNIST handwritten digit dataset, built with PyTorch: it implements a custom Dataset class, a configurable multi-layer architecture with dropout regularization, and a full training and evaluation pipeline.
+Additionally, it includes an empirical analysis of how batch size affects training time, running experiments across a range from 16 to 8192.
 Developed in pairs.

 Alejandro García Hernando